Theatre (THEA)

 Required for teaching majors in speech and theatre.
 D

-Supervised work in theatre production.
-Enrollment must be approved by a theatre faculty member and does not presume casting in a given production.
-May be repeated for up to 8 credits.
-F, S, Su
+Supervised work in theatre productions.
+Enrollment must be approved by a theatre faculty member.
+F, S

 THEA 3393 Independent Research Projects I: 1-3 semester hours.